IxeYgrek/BeamMP-Web-Interface/README.md

 • Linux (I use Ubuntu Ubuntu 22.04 LTS)

-• A Web server (I use Apache 8.3)
+• A Web server (I use Apache 2.4)

-• PHP
+• PHP (I use 8.3 version)

 • A database (I use MySQL 8.0)

+• The following PHP modules must be installed : php-mysqli, php-json, php-fileinfo & php-filter

+• The following Apache module must be installed : libapache2-mod-php

 • **Knowledge of using Linux from the command line, Apache, PHP and MySQL is a great advantage**.
-Although I've tried to create a comprehensive installation guide, I don't go into detail about installing and configuring Apache or MySQL.
+Although I've tried to create a comprehensive installation guide, I don't go into detail about installing and configuring Apache, PHP or MySQL.
 You'll find a detailed tutorial in French [here](https://doc.ubuntu-fr.org/lamp) and in English [here](https://www.digitalocean.com/community/tutorials/how-to-install-lamp-stack-on-ubuntu).

 • Open the Web server port to make your site accessible on the Internet.